easycoder/webson/README.md

 The reason for the extra size in this example is partly that every item is named and partly because JSON itself is fairly bulky (lots of double-quotes), while the increase in lines is mainly because it's a lot more spaced out.
 This is in the interests of readability; high information density makes code hard to read at a glance as the eye has to pick out specific details from a dense surrounding mass.
 With Webson, the CSS properties are separated out, one per line, rather than all being crammed onto a single line.
 This can of course be done with HTML too, but because there's no agreed way to present it the result is usually an unstructured mess, so most coders just put everything on the same line.

 Here's the script.
-It just uses a basic feture set; I'll get on to some of the advanced features later.
+It just uses a basic feature set; I'll get on to some of the advanced features later.
 ```json
 {
     "#debug": 2,